While CBD is the major player in treating an illness like severe seizures, it’s really an entourage effect that makes the CBD work.

-Cannabidiol or CBD is a hot topic these days, especially as the 2018 Farm Bill just passed in the U.S. The legislation effectively legalizes industrial hemp, which significantly opens the market for hemp-derived CBD.
-From cosmetics to salves to tinctures and more, CBD is infused into everything these days.
+Ever since the 2018 Farm Bill passed in the U.S., CBD has been a hot topic, to say the least.
+The legislation, which effectively legalizes industrial hemp, significantly opened the market for hemp-derived CBD.
+From cosmetics to salves to tinctures and more, it seems CBD is infused into everything these days.

 In many ways, the CBD craze has gotten ahead of itself.
 Mainstream media and wellness experts praise CBD as the swan of the cannabis plant, dismissing the rest of the cannabinoids as ugly ducklings.
-Consumers unfamiliar with cannabis may gravitate toward pure CBD extract, as CBD is often labeled the cannabinoids with many of marijuana’s health benefits.
+Consumers unfamiliar with cannabis may gravitate toward pure CBD extract, as CBD is often associated with many of marijuana’s health benefits.

-But that’s not exactly correct.
-While CBD is the major player in treating an illness like severe seizures, it’s really an entourage effect that makes the CBD work.
+But while CBD is the major player in treating an illness like severe seizures, it’s really an entourage effect that makes the CBD work.
 The entourage effect, for those unfamiliar, is that individual cannabinoids, like CBD, increase their efficacy when working in conjunction with other cannabinoids, like THC or CBN.
 This is true even when the presence of those other cannabinoids is minimal.
 The whole in this equation is greater than the sum of its parts.

 While CBD is a powerful extract, it’s important for consumers to understand they could be losing some potency when choosing hemp-derived pure CBD vs. cannabis-derived CBD, which may contain low doses of THC.